maizzle/maizzle.com/content/docs/transformers/shorthand-css.md

 ---
 title: "Shorthand CSS"
-description: "Group CSS properties of the same type into shorthand inline CSS in your HTML email"
+description: "Group CSS properties of the same type into shorthand inline CSS in your HTML email."
 ---

 # Shorthand CSS